citp/privacy-policy-historical/v/ve/ver/vertex42.com.md

-> *The following text is extracted and transformed from the vertex42.com privacy policy that was archived on 2018-09-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180911012301id_/https%3A//www.vertex42.com/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the vertex42.com privacy policy that was archived on 2019-05-03.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190503092926id_/https%3A//www.vertex42.com/privacy.html) for the most accurate reproduction.*

 # Vertex42 Privacy Policy

-Last Revised: **May 24, 2018**
+Last Revised: **Sep 24, 2018**

 Note to users in the EU (May 24, 2018): We are committed to GDPR compliance, but like most other websites in the world, we are still learning about what that means and requires.
 Our privacy policy will be updated as more information and guidance is made available about GDPR.

 **We take privacy very seriously** , and if you are reading this, you probably do as well.
-First of all, you should know that except for the trusted services that we use for hosting our site (WebSiteSource.com), managing our newsletter (MailChimp), processing payments (ClickBank, Gumroad, PayPal, Etsy), publishing ads (Google and Media.net), analyzing traffic (Google Analytics), and filtering comment spam (Automattic.com), no outside party will have access to your personal information unless you publish it yourself by adding it to a blog comment, review, etc. We do not share personal information or email lists with third parties beyond those specifically named and for the purposes described herein.
+First of all, you should know that except for the trusted services that we use for hosting our site (WebSiteSource.com), managing our newsletter (MailChimp), processing payments (ClickBank, Gumroad, PayPal, Etsy), publishing ads (Google and Media.net and Ezoic), analyzing traffic (Google Analytics and Ezoic), and filtering comment spam (Automattic.com), no outside party will have access to your personal information unless you publish it yourself by adding it to a blog comment, review, etc. We do not share personal information or email lists with third parties beyond those specifically named and for the purposes described herein.

 **Vertex42 LLC** owns and runs the website Vertex42.com, so when we say "we", "us", or "our" we mean this site as well as the associates, employees, partners, and affiliates who help run this website and deliver the Content to you.
 If you have objections to this Privacy Policy, you should not access or use this site.
 On this page we will explain